Approximate Walking Time: 5-7.5 hours

 There’s another small climb before the track once again descends through forest to come out at the South Cape Rivulet.

-A wade across this and you’ll see the campsites about 100 metres up the side of bank of the rivulet.
+A wade across this and you’ll see the campsites about 100 metres up the side of the bank of the rivulet.

 South Cape beach